Finally, how many efficiencies supercomputers have? And, what do they measure?: Towards zettaflops

 Figure~\ref{fig:SummitFuture}B shows the farther future (in first-order approximation): towards Zflops~\cite{ChinaExascale:2018}.
 No surprise that all payload performance diagram lines run into saturation, even the 'FP0' and 'Science' ones.
-For comparison, double-precision payload performance of $Fugaku$ is also displayed.
+For comparison, double-precision payload performance of $Frontier$ is also displayed: the higher single-processor performance and lower internal latency did not change the general behavior of supercomputing.
 Recall that the diagram lines are calculated in the first-order approximation.
 In the second-order approximation, it is expected that diagram lines reach their inflection point and break down.
 These top supercomputers are near to that point; this is why their development stalled.